 have a cracked nipple that looks infected

-Some women with mastitis or recurrent mastitis can go on to develop a breast abscess – a collection of pus, which might need to be drained surgically (NHS Choices, 2016b).
-So if you think you might have mastitis talk to your GP as soon as possible.
+Some women with mastitis or recurrent mastitis can develop a breast abscess – a collection of pus, which might need to be drained surgically (Mitchell et al, 2022).

-If you find you have reoccurring mastitis, seek breastfeeding support and make sure your baby’s position and attachment is good.
-You should also check that your baby doesn’t have any underlying medical conditions like a tongue-tie.
+If you find you have recurring mastitis, it's a good idea to seek breastfeeding support to help make adjustments to your baby’s latch and to discuss ways to manage your breastmilk supply.
+It might also be helpful to check that your baby doesn’t have any underlying medical conditions, such as a tongue-tie.
 Try to take these steps to help prevent mastitis:

-Ask a breastfeeding counsellor to check your baby positions and attaches well and breastfeeds efficiently.
+Ask a breastfeeding counsellor to observe a feed and check that baby is latching well and feeding efficiently.

 We support all parents, however they feed their baby.
-If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our support line on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
+If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our support line on 0300 330 0700 (open 8am to midnight every day of the year), whether you are exclusively breastfeeding or using formula milk.